microsoft/PowerPlatformConnectors/README.md

 * `connectionParameters`: Defines the connection parameter for the service.

 * `iconBrandColor`: The icon brand color in HTML hex code for the custom connector.
+Independent Publisher connectors must set the color to "#da3b01".

 * `capabilities`: Describes the capabilities for the connector, e.g. cloud only, on-prem gateway etc.